 The red LED is illuminated when the battery is being dumped at 14.5v or the charge source diverted.
 The dump remains active for a minimum of 5 seconds, at which time it is checked by the microprocessor.
-If battery voltage drops below the "Dump Cancel " level, the dump is disabled, otherwise the dump is continued and rechecked every 5 seconds.
+If battery voltage drops below the "Dump Cancel" level (about 13.4-13.6 volts), then the dump is disabled, otherwise the dump is continued and rechecked every 5 seconds.
+(Please see the discussion on EDM for extended diversion mode performance.